Asityadav1234/gitass4898/README.md

 ```

 ### Invention of vector dot product
-> The dot product, also known as the scalar product, was not invented by a single person,
+> The dot product, also known as the scalar product, was not invented by a single person,</br>
-> but is a well-established mathematical operation.
+> but is a well-established mathematical operation.</br>
-> In 1773, Joseph-Louis Lagrange introduced the component form of both
+> In 1773, Joseph-Louis Lagrange introduced the component form of both</br>
-> the dot and cross products in order to study the tetrahedron in three dimensions.
+> the dot and cross products in order to study the tetrahedron in three dimensions.</br>
-> In 1843, William Rowan Hamilton introduced the quaternion product, and with it the terms "vector" and "scalar".
+> In 1843, William Rowan Hamilton introduced the quaternion product, and with it the terms "vector" and "scalar".</br>